kitaiv/fb-notifext/README.md

 # I'm going to present you step-by-step how to clone and successfuly start using this chrome extension

-# Please make sure you have Node.js install on your computer
+# Please make sure you have Node.js installed on your computer
 # If not installed --> (https://nodejs.org/en/)

 >Step 1